Section 2 - Board

 - Be responsible for overseeing the work programme of the Internal and External Auditor

-- Chair the Audit or Finance Committee (where applicable)
+- Chair the Finance Committee

 The Association shall have a Secretary appointed by the Board, who may be a Board member or an employee.
 If an employee is appointed as Secretary they will be a non-voting member of the Board.
 The Secretary’s responsibilities shall be set out in a schedule of responsibilities and shall specifically include the following:

 - Notify and attend all meetings of the Association and the Board and keep the minutes of those meetings

 - Keep the registers and other books determined by the Board

 - Make any returns on behalf of the Association to the Registrar and the Department

 - Have charge of the seal of the Association